-While the larger move towards blockchain rollups appears inevitable, the real battle is deciding which platform will be the leading contender. zkSync rollup has insidiously placed itself not merely as another scaling solution, but as something much more ambitious: the underlying layer that can enable much of Ethereum’s future ecosystem.
+While the move towards blockchain rollups continues, the real question is which platform becomes the leading choice. zkSync rollup has positioned itself not merely as another scaling solution, but as something more ambitious: the underlying layer for much of Ethereum’s future ecosystem.

 The parallels to Amazon Web Services’ rise in cloud computing are striking, but the question remains whether zkSync can execute on this vision in an increasingly crowded rollup landscape.